Congress of Elbasan: Afterwards

 The opposition from the pro-Turkish fractions would continue, encouraged by the authorities.
 In a February 6, 1910 open meeting in Monastir, organized by Rexhep Voka and Arif Hikmet, it was demanded the introduction of an Arabic-scripts based alphabet for the Muslim population.
 Similar meetings were organized in the cities of Elbasan and Ohrid soon after.
 The Albanian nationalists responded with the organization of another meeting on 27 February at Shën Ilia near Korçë in support of the Latin-script alphabet.
-The meeting would be known later in the Albanian historiography as the "Albanian alphabet meeting".
-At the point, it was decided that another follow up congress should be held in order to bring a final end to the oppositions affirming the decisions of the first congress.
+The meeting would be known later in Albanian historiography as the "Albanian alphabet meeting".
+At this point, it was decided that another follow up congress should be held in order to bring a final end to the oppositions affirming the decisions of the first congress.